kristoffer-dyrkorn/javazone2024/README.md

 - getRoads (get roads from OSM, as GeoJSON)
 - getBuildings (get buildings from OSM, as GeoJSON)

-The scripts can be run by going to the root folder of the repo and type `node src/fetchers/getTerrain.mjs config.json` and similar.
-To create the full model, run through all the scripts.
+Run the scripts by going to the root folder of the repo and type `node src/fetchers/getTerrain.mjs config.json` or similar.
+To create the full model, you will need to run through all the scripts in the list.

 ## Converting an elevation map to a triangle mesh